circonus-labs/libmtev/docs-md/apireference/c.md

 #### mtev_log_stream_pipe_post_fork_parent

->Prepare a log stream pipe for use in the parent process, post-fork
+>Prepare a log stream pipe for use in the parent process post-fork

 ```c
 void